arockianirmal26/CreditCardTransactionsDataEngineeringProject/README.md

-# Stream and Batch Processing of Credit Card Transactions in AWS
+# AWS Stream and Batch Processing Pipelines for Credit Card Transactions

 # Introduction & Goals
 Cloud computing is changing the way that businesses operate.
 As a Datawarehouse/ETL professional with more than 6+ years of experience, now I want to get into building data warehouses in the cloud.
 With that in mind and to understand the different cloud services, I built a data processing pipeline in AWS.